bonomani/devmon/docs/TEMPLATES.md

 ```
 switchName : SUBSTR : {systemName} 6
 ```
-The transformed value `master switch`
+The transformed value is `master switch`

 ### SWITCH transform
 The switch transform substitutes one data value with another.
 It's often used to convert a numeric